-I would say 20K is a very average junior salary in an agency or a salary of an administrator or an office assistant.
+I would say 20K is a very average junior exec or assistant salary in London.
 So what can you afford with the salary of 20K in London?

 First of all, you need to pay taxes (well, your company will pay them for you), so you’ll be left with £1415 a month.
 That’s really not that much different from the minimum wage and you’ll still probably need to pay for a room around £500-600 a month in rent.